 Example

-In the below example, we have overloaded '+' to add two strings.
+In this instance, we have redefined the addition operator '+' to concatenate two strings.

-An operator is overloaded by using the operator keyword with the operator to be overloaded.
+An operator can be overloaded by employing the operator keyword along with the specific operator that is to be overloaded.

 #include <bits/stdc++.h>